DP WORLD

 Can I transfer or sell my certificate?

-No, the carbon inset will be retired prior to issue so you will not be allowed to transfer or sell your certificate to avoid the risk of double counting carbon reductions.
+No, the carbon inset will be retired prior to delivery to you, so you will not be allowed to transfer or sell your certificate to avoid the risk of double counting carbon reductions.
 Your certificate will be issued in the Company’s registered name that appears on Companies House.

-Can I buy more carbon insets through the initiative?
+Can I buy more carbon inset certificates through the initiative?

-In its trial period, this initiative only offers carbon insets per import laden container without the option to purchase more.
-The option to purchase additional carbon insets is something we will consider in the future if this trial is successful.
+In its trial period, this current initiative only offers carbon insets per import laden container for no additional cost without the option to purchase more.
+The option to purchase additional carbon insets is something we can offer upon request.
+If you would like to discuss purchasing inset certificates please contact [email protected].